All Episodes

 And the Democrats are pulling out all the stops in the past three or four days.

-I don't know what the exact time frame is.
+I don't know what the exact timeframe is.

 But somebody in Wisconsin started a rumor that Scott Walker fathered an illegitimate child 24 years ago.

-Much like the rumor on the Friday before the election in 2000 that George Bush had been convicted of a DUI that nobody had heard of.
+Much like the rumor on the Friday before the election in 2000 that George Bush had been convicted of a DUI that nobody had heard of, that rumor did hurt Bush.

-It has been documented statistically, that that rumor did some damage to Bush's vote count on election day five days later.
+It has been documented statistically that that rumor did some damage to Bush's vote count on Election Day five days later.

-Now, this rumor about Scott Walker having fathered an illegitimate child 24 years ago, some outfit called the uh Wisconsin Citizens Media Co-op.
+Now, this rumor about Scott Walker having fathered an illegitimate child 24 years ago, some outfit called the Wisconsin Citizens Media Co-op.

 And they said they got it from a woman named Bernadette Gillick.

-Bernadette Gillick teaches physical therapy University of Minnesota.
+Bernadette Gillick teaches physical therapy, University of Minnesota.

 And the story goes that she said that she knew Scott Walker's girlfriend when they were students at Marquette.

-And then this Wisconsin citizens media co-op said that they hadn't been able to independently verify Bernadette Gillick's account.
+And then this Wisconsin Citizens Media Co-op said that they hadn't been able to independently verify Bernadette Gillick's account.

 But they went ahead and ran the story anyway.

-So a reporter at the Milwaukee Journal, Sentinel, tracked it all down and talked to Bernadette Gillick's freshman year roommate at Marquette, and she said, Oh, no, no, no, that is not true.
+So a reporter at the Milwaukee Journal Sentinel tracked it all down and talked to Bernadette Gillick's freshman year roommate at Marquette.

 She denied that Scott Walker is the father of her child.